NikhilBagwe/Learn-React/01 - Igniting our app.md

 - Execute cmd : npx parcel index.html - "index.html" is the entry point
 - This command will execute our code and host it on localhost server.
 - On editing file, the server will even reload our page.
+- "dist" folder is created which stores the minified, faster development version of our project and serves it on the server.
+It stores the development build.
+- A folder with name ".parcel-cache" is created, which is used by parcel to do it's things(minify files, HMR, etc).
+It is a separate space used by parcel.
+- To build a production build : "npx parcel build index.html"
+- When we use Parcel to build our project, we need to remove {"main": "App.js",} i.e entry point of our app from package.json as we provide the new entry point in our build command itself.
+Or else parcel will throw error.

 ```html
 <!DOCTYPE html>